solidjs/solid/documentation/guides/server.md

 ## Async and Streaming SSR

 These mechanisms are built on Solid's knowledge of how your application works.
-It does so by using Suspense and the Resource API on the server.
-Instead of fetching ahead and then rendering.
+It does so by using Suspense and the Resource API on the server, instead of fetching ahead and then rendering.
 Solid fetches as it renders on the server just like it does on the client.
-Same execution patterns and your code is written exactly the same.
+Your code and execution patterns is written exactly the same way.

 Async rendering waits until all Suspense boundaries resolve and then sends the results (or writes them to a file in the case of Static Site Generation).